 Undervalued 75,000 Mile Credit Card Offer Returns for Virgin Atlantic

-The increased offer for the Virgin Atlantic card has returned.
+The increased offer for the Virgin Atlantic card has returned until January 31, 2019 (Hat tip Doctor of Credit).
 This card’s bonus can be worth up to 90,000 miles after the first year of card membership but the true welcome bonus is for 75,000 miles.
-This is one of the more undervalued cards out there and one that I got last year.
+I think this is one of the more undervalued cards out there and one that I got last year.

 - 20,000 Flying Club bonus miles after your first retail purchase

 - 50,000 additional Flying Club bonus miles after you spend at least $12,000 in purchases within 6 months of your account open date

 - Earn up to 15,000 additional bonus miles each anniversary after qualifying purchases

 - Earn up to 5,000 Flying Club bonus miles when you add additional authorized users to your card